rjsears/Fish_Tank_Monitor_and_Control/README.md

 http://x.x.x.x:8080 (where x.x.x.x is the IP address of your installation)

-If all goes well, you should be greated with the main site page.
+If all goes well, you should be greeted with the main site page.
 It is important that you do not use this in production, it is for debugging and testing <em><b>only</b></em>.
+Once you are happy with everything, switch to using Apache, Nginx or your preferred web engine.